gferreira/xTools4/docs/_reference/variable/measurements.md

 : Delete the selected glyph-level measurement(s) from the list.

 f-treshold
-: ...
+: Treshold value for validating the scale of the glyph measurement in relation to the font-level value.

 d-treshold
-: ...
+: Treshold value for validating the scale of the glyph measurement in relation to the default font.

 display
-: ...
+: Turn the Glyph Editor visualization of the measurements on / off.

 color
-: Choose a color for the measurement lines and captions in the Glyph Editor preview.
+: Choose a color for the measurement lines and captions in the Glyph Editor visualization.

 flip
 : Invert the direction of selected measurements by swapping point indexes 1 and 2.